-Larger and more frequent and intense wildfires are a growing public health concern, contributing to reduced air quality for humans.
-When wildfires rage, there is a significant drop in air quality as wildfires produce a range of harmful air pollutants and particulate matter, from known cancer-causing substances to tiny particles, that can aggravate existing health problems and increase the risk of heart attack or stroke.
-Particles from smoke are very small (diameters of 2.5 micrometers and smaller) and can get deep into the lungs and pass directly into the bloodstream.
-While cloth face coverings offer protection against COVID-19 virus spread, they do not provide protection against smoke particles.
+Wildfire smoke particles are very small (diameters of 2.5 micrometers and smaller) and can get deep into the lungs and pass directly into the bloodstream.
+While cloth face coverings and masks offer protection against COVID-19 virus spread, they do not provide protection against wildfire smoke particles.
 Experts predict another challenging season, a desperate reality for some parts of the country again gripped by dangerous and fast-moving wildfires—particularly Oregon and California.

 Photo credit: California Air Resources Board

-When planning items to put into your bag, try to keep contents as light as possible and include essentials tied to life sustainability --air, water, food, shelter.
-Bags can be a medium-sized backpack or duffel within which contents can be packed and stored to help sustain life for at least three (3) days.
+When planning items for emergency supplies for a wildfire to put into your go-bag, try to keep contents as light as possible and include essentials tied to sustainability - air, water, food, shelter.
+Go-bags can be a medium-sized backpack or duffel within which contents can be packed and stored to help sustain life for at least three (3) days.
 The average person can only survive two to three days without water; therefore hydration should be considered a top priority, along with clean, breathable air.

-In addition to water for hydration and ORM (air), other items to consider including in your go bag include:
+In addition to water and an OCTO® Respirator Mask (ORM), other items to consider including in your go-bag include:

 Other items to consider: Extra cash, eyeglasses, prescription medicine (request an emergency supply from your doctor or pharmacist and check bags regularly to replace medications and avoid issues with expiration), first aid kit, a multi-tool, headlamp or flashlight (check and change batteries regularly), toilet paper, hand or alcohol wipes, standard or solar cell phone charger, portable radio, and a map of the area.
 Finally, if you own pets, including supplies for safe keeping (portable water/food bowl, pet food and treats, ID tags) should also be included.